Singapore Kindness Movement: History

-The Singapore Kindness Movement (SKM) was initiated in response to Prime Minister Goh Chok Tong’s call to Singaporeans to develop into a more caring and gracious society in the new century.
+The Singapore Kindness Movement (SKM) was initiated in response to former Prime Minister Goh Chok Tong’s call to Singaporeans to develop into a more caring and gracious society in the new century.

 In his 1996 New Year’s address, stated "We have become a developed economy because we put our minds to it and strive hard to reach our goals.
 Let us now complement our economic achievements with social, cultural, and spiritual development.
 Then by the 21st century, Singapore will be a truly successful, mature country, with a developed economy and a gracious society."

 PM Goh announced the SKM pilot project in July 1996, when he launched the Singapore Courtesy Campaign.
 Some 2,000 students from the uniformed groups in 20 secondary schools participated in the pilot project.

 The Movement was launched in January 1997, to over 80,000 secondary school students.
 SKM was officially registered as a non-profit society on 31 January 1997.
 In March 2001, the National Courtesy Campaign was subsumed by the Movement.

 Singapore Kindness Movement was the secretariat of the World Kindness Movement from 2003-2012.